feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 ```

 Then do the following:
-1. Set title.
-No need to worry about the "nav_order".
-Set "has_children: true" at the beginning of "your_tutorial.md".
+1. At the beginning of "your_tutorial.md": set an appropriate title; assign any value to "nav_order"; set "has_children: true".
 For example,
 ```markdown
 ---
 layout: default